Customer complaints

 Stage 3: Local Government and Social Care Ombudsman

-If you have been through all stages of our complaints procedure and are still unhappy, you can ask the Local Government and Social Care Ombudsman to review your complaint.
+If you have been through all stages of our complaints process, you can ask the Local Government and Social Care Ombudsman to consider your complaint.

 The Ombudsman investigates complaints in a fair and independent way - it does not take sides.
 It is a free service.